 to the EHT winding as is the case here.
 You don't see the capacitor?
 It's

-there in the form of a ring clipped around the glass of the 1B3 EHT rectifier.
+there in the form of a spring around the glass of the 1B3 EHT rectifier.

 The plate of the 1B3 is the other side of the capacitor with the glass